We graded every x402 endpoint with Cloudflare's agent-readiness scanner

 https://api.cdp.coinbase.com/platform/v2/x402/discovery/resources

-robots.txtwithContent-Signal: ai-train=no, search=yes, ai-input=yes→ unlocks level 2/.well-known/mcp/server-card.jsondescribing the npm-installable MCP adapter → unlocksmcpServerCard/llms.txtserved astext/markdownwith Cloudflare's exactAccept: text/markdowncontent negotiation on/→ unlocks level 3 +markdownNegotiationLinkheaders on/pointing at the manifest, OpenAPI spec, agent-card, MCP card → unlockslinkHeadersbazaarextension on all three paid routes + one $0.001 self-pay → unlocksx402
+robots.txtwithContent-Signal: ai-train=no, search=yes, ai-input=yes→ unlocks level 2/.well-known/mcp/server-card.jsondescribing the npm-installable MCP adapter → unlocksmcpServerCard/llms.txtserved astext/markdownwithAccept: text/markdowncontent negotiation on/→ unlocks level 3 +markdownNegotiationLinkheaders on/pointing at the manifest, OpenAPI spec, agent-card, MCP card → unlockslinkHeadersbazaarextension on every paid route + one $0.001 self-pay each → unlocksx402(until we crossed theisCommerceboundary, anyway — see note)

-Three things this scan made obvious
+Four things this scan made obvious

-- Single-provider concentration is also single-readiness concentration.
+- Single-provider concentration is single-readiness concentration.

 Reproduce this